fleschutz/my-backups/README.md

 Installation
 ------------
+1. Required is at least one backup SSD / harddisk.
-1. Download this repository (see green button).
+2. Download this repository (see green button).
-2. Unzip it to the top folder of your media SSD / harddisk.
+3. Unzip it to the top folder of your backup SSD / harddisk.

 Perform the Incremental Backup
 ------------------------------